 19 miles (30 km)

 Cycle across the Ile de la Barthelasse to cross the Rhone and ride through vineyards and orchards.
 Then cycle back through Villeneuve-lès-Avignon along the banks of the river.

 Check out after breakfast and continue your holiday in France or make your way home.

-This barge can carry 21 passengers in 8 twin cabins, 3 double cabins and 1 single occupancy cabin (7-8m²), all of which have private shower and wc, air conditioning and 3 fixed portholes.
+The Caprice barge can carry 21 passengers in 8 twin cabins, 2 double cabins and 1 single occupancy cabin (7-8m²), all of which have private shower and wc, air conditioning and 3 fixed portholes.
 Twin cabins have single beds arranged in an L-shape.
 There is a restaurant, lounge with an open plan bar and a sun deck for relaxing.
 Internet facilities are available.

 Dates & Prices

 Please click on a departure date for price options at a glance - 2020 dates on sale

 - 7 nights accommodation aboard a comfort class barge (L'Estello or Caprice)

 - Board basis: Full board including breakfast, packed lunch and 3 course dinner

 - Maps and route information (GPS tracks available on request)